ktanigawa/JQuery_Demo_Tree_Traversal/README.md

 2. Then set up a click event to hide the child elements using the CSS property visibility.

 ###Step 4: Parent();
-The parent() method traverses to the immediate parent of a specified element in the DOM tree
+The .parent() method traverses to the immediate parent of a specified element in the DOM tree

 1. Use the JQuery method `parent()` to find the immediate parent of the Div class `hero`.
 2. Then set up a click event to console.log the result of the function.